saleor/saleor-dashboard/.changeset/dull-jobs-sneeze.md

 ---
-"saleor-dashboard": patch
+"saleor-dashboard": minor
 ---

-Transaction section in order details has been improved.
-Now transaction navigation and management is easier.
+The list of transactions is now placed under the new section called "Transactions" when you visit order details page